On addition of 1-handles with chart loops to 2-dimensional braids: Unbraiding 2-dimensional braids with branch points

 In this case, move the both ends of $H$ along diagonal edges of white vertices, by making bridges to avoid passing crossings and middle-edges, until we gather white vertices and two black vertices on $H$.
 Since the diagonal edges connected with the black vertices are all non-middle edges, by CIII-moves (see Figure \ref{fig5}), we can eliminate all the white vertices on $H$, and $H$ has a free edge and chart loops along the cocore.
 Thus each $H_\mu$ in (\ref{eq6-6}) in the proof of Theorem \ref{thm6} becomes a 1-handle with a free edge and chart loops along the cocore.

 Hence, we can discuss the same argument as in the proof of Theorem \ref{thm6}, and the resulting chart $\Gamma_0$ on $F$ does not contain white vertices, crossings or chart loops; which implies that $\Gamma_0$ is a chart consisting of free edges, an unknotted chart.
 Hence the similar results as in Theorems \ref{thm6} and \ref{thm7} hold true when we change the resulting $(F, \emptyset)$ to $(F, \Gamma_0)$, where $\Gamma_0$ is an unknotted chart.

-By the same argument as in the proofs of Propositions \ref{prop1} and \ref{prop2}, the same inequalities hold true, except $c_{\mathrm{alg}}(\Gamma) \leq u(F, \Gamma)$, since we may apply CII-moves to eliminate crossings (see Figure \ref{fig5}). \end{proof}
+By the same argument as in the proofs of Propositions \ref{prop1} and \ref{prop2}, the same inequalities in the propositions hold true. \end{proof}

 Before the proof of Theorem \ref{thm12}, we prepare the following lemma.

 \begin{lemma} We denote by $f_i$ a free edge with the label $i$.
 For 1-handles $h_1, \ldots, h_{N-1}$, we have

 for any $i,j \in \{1,\ldots, N-1\}$.